Fort William Augustus |

 (1813 - 1815), Sackets Harbor

 Replaced a hastily built earthwork called Fort Volunteer (1812).
 Included a blockhouse, with 20 guns.
 Site was later incorporated into Madison Barracks.
 Earthworks still exist.
-May be restored as a community park in the future.
+Recently restored as a community park.

 ¤ Madison Barracks